 - They have a limited history unless they are an owner turn-in

 - Most shelter dogs are insecure when you first bring them home.
 They need time to adjust to the new environment.
-It can take two weeks to get them used to a new routine and to feel safe so if you can’t do this don’t get a shelter dog.
+It can take two weeks to get them used to a new routine and feel safe, so don't get a shelter dog if you can’t do this.

 READ NEXT: Top 10 Best Dog Foods for Small Dogs